 For years the two worked together until, as one man very close to Halas recalls, “they were watching each other more closely than they were watching the business.”
 Sternaman didn’t agree with Halas’ coaching techniques or his strategy and in 1929 their disagreement became so pronounced that the next season Halas was forced to step aside to let a “neutral” man, Ralph Jones from Lake Forest Academy, become the coach. …

 The Bears themselves lost $18,000 that season and Halas found that Sternaman was willing to sell out for $38,000.
 Halas went to several people to borrow money – to his mother, to one of his players, Jim McMillen …, to an old school chum, Ralph Brizzolara …, to the mother of George Trafton, an historic Bear center, and finally to Charley Bidwill, soon to be owner of the rival Chicago Cardinals.
-Bidwill not only lent him money but arrange for a bank loan for Halas.
+Bidwill not only lent him money but arranged for a bank loan for Halas.

-“Without Bidwill, Halas couldn’t have raised all the money, says one Bear insider, “and I think there was something in the contract that if Halas didn’t pay in full, the whole club would revert to Sternaman.”
+“Without Bidwill, Halas couldn’t have raised all the money,” says one Bear insider, “and I think there was something in the contract that if Halas didn’t pay in full, the whole club would revert to Sternaman.”
 Thus but for the grace of Charley Bidwill, it would have been Dutch Sternaman – not George Halas – that would have been up for canonization today.

+Halas and the Halas family, of course, were the big winners.
 As of September 2016, Forbes magazine estimated the value of the Chicago Bears franchise (still largely owned by Halas heirs) at $2.7 billion.

-Sternaman played eight years of pro football, counting two years with the Staleys.
+Dutch Sternaman played eight years of pro football, counting two years with the Staleys.
 He is credited with 25 rushing and two receiving touchdowns in his career.

 Aside from a few years coaching at North Park College near Chicago, Dutch Sternaman spent his post-football years running a petroleum products company.
 He is buried in Elmhurst.